libnifalcon/libnifalcon/README.txt

 Linux
 -----

 - Either ftd2xx or libftdi can be used on linux.
-Currently, ftd2xx still runs slightly faster.
 - 64-BIT USERS: There are no versions of ftd2xx drivers for 64-bit linux. libftdi has been tested and found to work fine with libnifalcon on 64-bit platforms.
 - IF USING FTD2XX, make sure to read the instructions that come with it on setting up the proc system properly.
 - Some installations of libftdi using debian apt-get seem to be a little unstable with libnifalcon (this has mainly been found on 64-bit machines).
 If you have installed libftdi from a prepackaged install and have stability issues accessing the falcon, it is recommended that you try compiling libftdi yourself.